gibinthomson/exerp/README.md

 - The location can be chosen either by searching for a city name.
 - Proper error and loading status are displayed for users.
 - Ensured the commits are atomic and meaningful, and the code is well-formatted and easy to read.
-- Styled the compoents using tailwindcss.
+- Styled the components using tailwindcss.
 - Dockerised  the entire application.
  To run
 ```